 The Saviour raised His hands and blessed them all.
 And as he blessed them and they worshipped him, a cloud covered him, and they saw him no more.
 Two angels dressed in white robes then stood by the disciples and told them that the Saviour had ascended to God the Father and would come again at the end of time to judge all men according to their deeds.

 Read also: St. Gregory the Great.
 Feast of St. Gregory the Great

 What was the role of Jesus Ascension?

-Fulfilling the ordinance for us, and uniting earthly things with heavenly things, You have exalted Yourself to glory, O Christ our God, from whence You have never departed; but remaining undivided, You cry out to those who love You: I am with you and no one against you.
+Also, fulfilling the ordinance for us and uniting earthly things with heavenly things, You have exalted Yourself to glory, O Christ our God, from whence You have never departed.
+Still, remaining undivided, You cry out to those who love You: I am with you, and no one is against you.

 Therefore, when they saw Him ascending, they worshipped Him, and He blessed them.
-The full sense of his deity removed from them any fear they had had when he was taken to the crucifixion.
-Though they remained visibly without Him, they were now filled with “great joy” (Luke 24:50-52).
+The complete sense of his deity removed from them any fear they had had when he was taken to the crucifixion.
+Though they remained visibly without Him, they were filled with “great joy” (Luke 24:50-52).
 They experienced the presence of God close to them.
-With them were the women, among whom and his mother and his “brothers”, that is, his relatives in the flesh, but also many others who had often been with him and had seen him risen, and perhaps some who had also been present at His ascension.
+Among them were the women, his mother, and his “brothers,” his relatives in the flesh, but also many others who had often been with him and had seen him risen, and perhaps some who had also been present at His ascension.

 How many days after the Resurrection did the invalidation of Jesus take place?

 From the Bible, we learn that after the Resurrection, Jesus Christ appeared to the disciples for 40 days and then ascended into heaven in their presence.
 So the apostles witnessed this event.
 In the people, there is also said to have been another witness named Ispas.
 A shepherd who was hiding behind the stones then told what he saw.